 1. More aggressive treatment for lowering cholesterol and better identification of those at risk for heart attack.

 According to NCEP, individuals at risk for heart attack are those who have heart disease or diabetes and those with multiple heart disease risk factors.
-The guidelines recommend that these individuals be treated aggressively…Continue
+The guidelines recommend that these individuals be treated aggressively with lifestyle changes and…Continue